Marialostudio/The-Dakts-Shop/README.md

 # The-Dakts-Shop
-  _Welcome to DAKTS:tm: - Indulge in Nature's Nourishment!_
+  _Welcome to DAKTS :tm: - Indulge in Nature's Nourishment!_
   :peanuts:
   Hey there, seekers of self-care and guardians of holistic well-being!
 Get ready to elevate your snacking experience with DAKTS – where every bite is a celebration of mindful pleasure and reverence for Mother Nature.
 ***